-Location Manager - Responsible for assessing any hazards of a chosen location by completing the Location Pre-Production Hazard Assessment Checklist (Form 7), Asbestos/Lead/Mold Guidelines (Form 7A), Location Prep/Strike Safety (Form 7B) and communicating this information to the UPM, 1st AD/Stage Manager, Construction Coordinator, and Transportation Coordinator.
+Location Manager - Responsible for assessing any hazards of a chosen location by completing the Location Pre-Production Hazard Assessment Checklist (Form 7), Asbestos/Lead/Mold Guidelines (Form 7A), Location Prep/Strike Safety (Form 7B) and communicating this information to the Line Producer, Stage Manager/1st AD, Construction Coordinator, Transportation Coordinator, and any other departments who may need the information.
 Location Manager is also responsible for completing Location On-Production Hazard Assessment Checklist (Form 8) for every location on the day the crew arrives for filming.
 Location manager is responsible to call the Production Safety Representative with any safety concerns.

-2nd Assistant Director - Supports the 1st AD in fulfilling the requirements as set forth in the IIPP for Production and maintaining documentation of safety meetings, crew notices, accident reports, and accurate Production Reports, and is responsible for communicating Safety Guidelines for Extras and Theatrical Day Hires (Form 15) as part of Second AD Safety Meeting (Form 15A).
+2nd Assistant Director/Assistant Stage Manager - Supports the Stage Manager/1st AD in fulfilling the requirements as set forth in the IIPP for Production and maintaining documentation of safety meetings, crew notices, accident reports, and accurate Production Reports, and is responsible for communicating Safety Guidelines for Extras and Theatrical Day Hires (Form 15) as part of Second AD Safety Meeting (Form 15A).

-Production Office Coordinator - Maintains a library of safety information including blank safety forms and copies of completed safety forms and documentation as described in the IIPP and is responsible for contacting the Production Safety Representative to arrange for a Production Safety Orientation prior to the start of filming or taping.
+Production Manager - Maintains a library of safety information including blank safety forms and copies of completed safety forms and documentation as described in the IIPP and is responsible for contacting the Production Safety Representative to arrange for a Production Safety Orientation prior to the start of filming or taping.